adamsilver/fdpb/03-Book-A-Flight.md

 First, users have to choose an origin and destination.
 That is, places to fly from and to.
 Without this information the service can't offer any flights.
 What's the best way of asking users for this information?

 As designers, we should try and use the features that are native to the browser.
-This is because, generally speaking, they are familiar (due to convention) and fully accessible out of the box.
+That is because, generally speaking, they are familiar (due to convention) and fully accessible out of the box.
 They also require far less work to implement.

 You'd be forgiven for thinking you were spoiled for choice when it comes to form controls: select boxes, radio buttons, text boxes and more recently, datalists.
-The choice is yours, expect it isn't.
-Not all of these options are up to the task.
+The choice is yours, except it isn't.
+Not all of these options are suitable.
 Let's look at some of the pros and cons for each.

 ### Select boxes

 Select boxes, also known as drop-down menus, hide choices behind a menu.
 Clicking the select box reveals the choices.
 Once a choice is selected, the menu collapses back to its original state.

 Designers often use `select` boxes due to their space-saving qualities.
 What's particulary interesting though, is why we need to save space in the first place.
 Often an interface is crammed with features, normally to please stakeholders, not users.
-It's understandable then, that learning ways to hide discrete pieces of an interface has become a big part of a designer's toolkit.
+It's understandable then, that learning ways to hide discrete pieces of an interface has become part of a designer's skillset.
 But design is about so much more than saving space.
-After all, if an interface really is crammed, then our job as designers is to declutter it.
+After all, if an interface really is crammed, then our first job as designers is to declutter it.

-Select boxes in particular are well-known for being hard-to-use.
+Select boxes in particular are hard-to-use.
 Usability expert Luke Wobrelski even goes as far to say that they should be the ‘UI of Last Resort’[^1] and suggests some better alternatives, some of which we'll discuss later on in this chapter.
 Besides hiding choices behind an unnecessary extra click, users generally don't understand how they work.
-Some users try to type into them, some confuse focussed options with selected ones.
+Some users try to type into them, some confuse focused options with selected ones.
 To top it off users can't pinch-zoom the options on devices and they aren't easily searchable.

 ### Radio buttons